rebhanqui/programming-data-project-2/README.md

 Install the required libraries using pip:

-`pip install requests pandas numpy matplotlib seaborn ipython`
+`pip install os requests pandas numpy matplotlib seaborn scikit-learn`

-## Data Preparation
+>Note: The os module is part of Python's standard library, so you don't need to install it separately.
+The scikit-learn package includes sklearn.